History of road transport: Wheeled transport

 In 500 BC, Darius the Great started an extensive road system for Persia, including the famous Royal Road which was one of the finest highways of its time.
 The road was used even after Roman times.
-Because of the road's superior quality, mail couriers could travel 2,699 km in seven days.
+Because of the road's superior quality and a system of relays, mounted mail couriers could travel 2,699 km in nine days.

-From 268 BCE to 22 BCE, Ashoka built roads, edicts, water wells, education centers, rest houses and hospitals for humans and animals along the highways across Indian subcontinent and planted trees like banyan and mango groves for the benefit of travelers.
+From 268 BC to 22 BC, Ashoka built roads, edicts, water wells, education centers, rest houses and hospitals for humans and animals along the highways across Indian subcontinent and planted trees like banyan and mango groves for the benefit of travelers.
 The Maurya Empire built the Grand Trunk Road which stretched from modern-day Bangladesh to Peshawar in Pakistan.
 Its length was around 2,000 miles.

 Roman roads

 With the advent of the Roman Empire, there was a need for armies to be able to travel quickly from one area to another, and the roads that existed were often muddy, which greatly delayed the movement of large masses of troops.
 To solve this problem, the Romans built great roads.
 These roads used deep roadbeds of crushed stone as an underlying layer to ensure that they kept dry, as the water would flow out from the crushed stone instead of becoming mud in clay soils.
 The legions made good time on these roads, and some are still used millennia later.

 On the more heavily traveled routes, there were additional layers that included six-sided capstones, or pavers, that reduced the dust and reduced the drag from wheels.
 The pavers allowed the Roman chariots to travel very quickly, ensuring good communication with the Roman provinces.
 Farm roads were often paved first on the way into town, to keep produce clean.
 Early forms of springs and shocks to reduce the bumps were incorporated in horse-drawn transport, as the original pavers were not perfectly aligned.